Depth of field in photography refers to how much of the area in an image appears to be in sharp or acceptable focus.

 Just keep in mind that the lens aperture setting alone will not completely determine the depth of field in an image.
 As

 we previously mentioned, the lens focal length and camera to subject distance also play a part in determining the

 If you are not familiar with the function of the camera lens aperture, check the Lens Aperture tutorial for a few more

 details about it.

-be.
+will be.
 That is as long as your lens aperture size and lens focal length remain the same for that subject.
-Of course, the
+Of course,

-Using a longer focal length like 300mm will generally produce more shallow depth of field than using a shorter focal
+image.
+Using a longer focal length like 300mm will generally produce more shallow depth of field than using a shorter

 In review, the camera lens aperture, the camera to subject distance, and the camera lens focal length all help

 determine the depth of field in photography.
 However, the type of equipment you are using will also make a